Here on Earth, we have the moon’s gravitational pull to thank for the ocean tides, among other things. But what about moonlight?

 Some animals, especially nocturnal species, have adapted their hunting and mating activities to the light of the moon.
 Some animals simply see better at night or are aided by the light of the moon.
-In contrast, prey animals know that to be seen means to be eaten, so it’s prudent to hide when the moon is bright.
-And just as moonlight can influence predator-prey schedules, it also can influcence some mating behaviors.
+In contrast, prey animals know that to be seen means to be eaten, so it's prudent to hide when the moon is bright.
+And just as moonlight can influence predator-prey schedules, it also can influence some mating behaviors.

 For example, certain species of badgers mark their territory more during the new moon, but during the full moon, they mark territory less.
 One explanation for the difference is that badger mating rituals are lengthy, so mating in the brightness of a full moon would put copulating badgers in danger.
 As a result, these badgers lie low during bright nights and are more active during other phases of the moon.

 Many species of coral spawn on or near the full moon.
 While other factors such as weather and water temperature also influence their spawning, the event occurs near a full moon.

 Doodlebugs dig bigger holes around the full moon.
 This could be because of the increased activity of prey when the moon brightens the night sky, causing a greater chance of catching dinner.